foundance/foundance-docs/docs/events/join-event.md

 ![View Event](/img/6-view-event.png "View Event")
 </BrowserWindow>

-On this screen you will get an overview of the event as well as details on the topics covered, the prizes offered, the schedule, who the team are - including judges & mentors, and the rules.
+On this screen you will get an overview of the event as well as details on the topics covered, the prizes offered, the schedule, who the team is - including judges & mentors, and the rules.

-Two of the most exciting tabs though are the Particpants & Projects - here you can see the other cofounders taht have signed up to the event and any projects that have been created as part of it.
+Two of the most exciting tabs though are the Particpants & Projects - here you can see the other cofounders that have signed up to the event and any projects that have been created as part of it.

 <BrowserWindow url="https://app.foundance.org/events/2024">